shibampokerail/InventoryManagementSystem/README.md

 # Inventory Management Dashboard Backend files
-### Visit the wiki page and use the api manual for the process of technical testing.
+### Visit the [Wiki Page – Backend API Technical Manual](https://github.com/shibampokerail/InventoryManagementSystem/wiki/Backend-API-TECHNICAL-MANUAL-FOR-POSTMAN-TESTING) and use the API manual for the process of technical testing.

 The backend is made using python and flask along with JWT for autherization token.\
 Crud contains all the create, read, update and delete functions along with a utilis.py that have some utility functions.\